jaya1971/hello-world/README.md

 # hello-world
 GitHub initiation
-My name is Alex, I have been in the I.T. industry for 15 years and have had experience in almost every aspect.
-Left corporate for a while and now I'm trying to get back in.
+I am a highly skilled and seasoned I.T.
+Engineer with 20+ years of experience in planning, coordinating, implementing, and evaluating the effectiveness of systems, architecting/automating, and optimizing mission critical deployments over large infrastructure and assessing staffing requirements to accomplish projects and objectives.